MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-index-content.md

 ## Enterprise adoption and hardening

 In order to comply with common enterprise security and governance nonfunctional requirements, the baseline architecture should be expanded upon for production workloads using enterprise hardening patterns.
-An example of a NFR might be that the solution is required to use federated resources managed by central teams.
+An example of an NFR might be that the solution is required to use federated resources managed by central teams.
 Effective communication of your requirements with those teams is crucial to avoid disruptions.

 Refer to this architecture that deploys an enterprise hardened implementation, extending the ["Hub and spoke"](/azure/architecture/networking/architecture/hub-spoke-vwan-architecture) topology according to the principles of [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).

 Some sample requirements that should be communicated with central teams are annotated with "Platform team" notes.

 > [!div class="nextstepaction"]
 > [Reference architecture: Enterprise hardened workload with Azure Data Factory](azure-data-factory-enterprise-hardened.yml)

 ## Mission Critical Uplift

 The last step in this path is expanding an individual solution’s infrastructure and processes to support a mission-critical SLA.
-[Mission-critical](/azure/well-architected/mission-critical/mission-critical-overview) is used to describe solutions that have either business-critical or safety-critical impacts when they are unavailable or underperforming.
+[Mission-critical](/azure/well-architected/mission-critical/mission-critical-overview) is used to describe solutions that have either business-critical or safety-critical impacts when they're unavailable or underperforming.

-The Solution must be highly-available, responsive to operational issues, have a consistent level of performance, and be highly secure.
-Mision-critical architectures must balance performance and resiliency requirements and targets with cost optimization.
+The Solution must be highly available, responsive to operational issues, have a consistent level of performance, and be highly secure.
+Mission-critical architectures must balance performance and resiliency requirements and targets with cost optimization.

 > [!div class="nextstepaction"]
 > [Reference architecture: Mission critical workload with Azure Data Factory](azure-data-factory-mission-critical.yml)

 ## Contributors

 *Microsoft maintains this article.
 The following contributors originally wrote it.*

 Principal authors: